 San Juan Island is perfectly positioned in the rain shadow of the Olympic mountains.
 The average rainfall for the island ranges from 20 to 29 inches where Seattle averages 37 inches!
 How the island formed vs. how some of the other island formed is pretty unique, but I’m saving that for another post.
 It is surrounded by water (it’s an island!); the Haro Strait on one side and the San Juan Channel on the other.
 Seven miles to the west are the Gulf Islands of Canada.

-This seven mile body of water helps the west side deliver THE BEST sunsets.
+This seven-mile body of water helps the west side deliver THE BEST sunsets.
 The longest days of the year this year offer a 9:19pm sunset.
 While that is usually my past my bedtime, I promise you it is worth staying up for.
-Crystal Seas Kayaking offer a daily sunset paddle April-October, where your guide will perfectly time your kayak trip and the prime sunset colors.
+Crystal Seas Kayaking offers a daily sunset paddle April-October.
+Your guide will perfectly time your kayak trip and the prime sunset colors.
 If you are looking for a more early bedtime sunset paddle, try visiting in early or later summer!